Full Moon Rituals: Sacred Herbs & Moon Magic Worldwide

 Ritual: Mugwort Smoke and Mirror Scrying

-On the night of the full moon, burn dried mugwort leaves on a charcoal disc.
-Let the smoke surround your ritual space.
-Then fill a dark bowl with water and set it in moonlight.
-Gaze into the bowl and watch for images, symbols, or sudden emotions.
-Mugwort thins the veil and sharpens intuitive sight.
+Burn dried mugwort on charcoal.
+Let the smoke fill your ritual space.
+Place a bowl of water in moonlight, gaze, and watch for images or emotional insight.
+Mugwort thins the veil for intuitive sight.

-Folklore: In parts of rural France and Germany, women would walk through fields of mugwort barefoot on the summer full moon to strengthen their courage and “see through lies.”
-It was also sewn into dream pillows to keep spirits away and visions vivid.
+Folklore: In France and Germany, walking barefoot through mugwort fields on a summer full moon strengthened courage and vision.
+Mugwort was also sewn into dream pillows to protect and guide dreams.

 Tulsi (Ocimum sanctum): India’s Sacred Queen of Herbs